Book Guide: The Day You Begin

 Finally, it is a collective conversation that asks us to encourage one another to raise our voices and share our stories in order to see the real beauty that lies within our differences.

-If you would like to continue this conversation at home with your children, below are some questions upon which to reflect:
+PS: Read more about 'The Day You Begin' in the Time with Kids interview with Jaqueline Woodson here.
+And if you would like to continue this conversation at home with your children, below are some questions upon which to reflect:

 ☆ Have you ever walked into a room full of pf people who seemed different than you?